AliceFrezza01/InfSecProject/README.md

 Found vulnerabilities due to input fields:
 - SQL Injections in the chatmessage input field
 - XSS stored
-  For example add a script into the chat field, so if the person who the chatmessage was sendet opens the chat, this script will be executed
+  For example add a script into the chat field, so if the person who the chatmessage was sent opens the chat, this script will be executed
    ``` js
     <script>alert("I am an attacker")</script>
     ```